dotnet-presentations/blazor-workshop/docs/05-checkout-with-validation.md

 ### Using EditForm

 One of the most important built-in UI components for data entry is the `EditForm`.
 This renders as an HTML `<form>` tag, but also sets up an `EditContext` to track what's going on inside the form.
-To use this, go to your `Checkout.razor` component, and wrap an `EditContext` around the whole of the contents of the `main` div:
+To use this, go to your `Checkout.razor` component, and wrap an `EditForm` around the whole of the contents of the `main` div:

 ```html
 <div class="main">